BugSplat-Git/bugsplat-docs/introduction/getting-started/integrations/cross-platform/breakpad.md

 The BugSplat database for your crash reports is created on the [Company](https://app.bugsplat.com/v2/company) page.
 Typically you will create a new database for each major release of your product.

-If you are sending symbols from symupload on OS X there is no command line option to increase the upload timeout.
+If you are sending symbols from symupload on macOS there is no command line option to increase the upload timeout.
 We have created a [fork of symupload](https://github.com/BugSplat-Git/breakpad/commit/b823d9128884051627874a780296edef1cf6acac) with the timeout increased to 100 seconds \(from 10 seconds\).
 You need to use a modified version of symupload to upload files larger than 100 MB.
 You can download the modified archive [here](https://s3.amazonaws.com/bugsplat-public/symupload.xcarchive.zip).